 Master the Old-School Essentials: Map & Compass

 Even if you’re familiar with the territory, pack a map and compass.
 Before you set out, be sure you know how to accurately use both tools in case your technology fizzles out.

 Before your trip, check NOAA’s National Weather Service for any possible extreme weather warnings, including blistering heat, hurricanes and other severe storms.
 Even with proper planning, though, it’s possible to find yourself sleeping outside or a few miles along the trail when a storm rolls in.

 The USDA Forest Service outlines helpful lightning safety tips, such as not to pitch your tent under the tallest trees.
 And though it may go against your natural instincts, if you can’t find safe shelter (like a car or building), head deep into the woods instead of sticking around an open space with sparse trees.
 Crouch low to the ground (instead of lying or sitting down) to diminish the path lightning can follow if you do get struck.

 Prepare for Animal Encounters

-Bear lockers are available at many campsites for good reason, as are precautionary warning signs about the dangers of wildlife encounters.
-The National Park Service’s website provides insight into avoiding such scenarios.
-However, safety tactics do vary by animal, so make sure your research and talks with a park ranger on arrival address this point.
+The National Park Service’s website provides insight into avoiding the dangers of wildlife encounters.
 If you encounter a bear near your campground, the National Park Service suggests you make loud noises to scare it away.
 However, if you see a mountain lion, you should maintain eye contact and back away slowly.
 If a mountain lion approaches you, throw rocks, make noise and never play dead in the event of an attack -- keep fighting because this wild cat is sure to do the same.